Interstate 77 in North Carolina: Future

 I-77 is planned to have its existing southbound travel lanes widened (not add more lanes), between I-277/NC 16 (Brookshire Freeway) to I-85 in Charlotte.
 Estimated to cost $16.5 million, the purpose of the project is to widen the lanes back to proper Interstate standards as agreed with the Federal Highway Administration (FHWA), when NCDOT were given design exceptions when adding the HOV lanes in 2004.
 Construction began in late 2016.

 As of June 2016, HOT lanes are being constructed along I-77.
 The project is broken into two parts: the first is constructing new travel lanes from I-485 interchange (exit 19) to West Catawba Avenue (exit 28), at an estimated cost of $57 million, and the second would be to convert the existing HOV lanes from Brookshire Boulevard (exit 11) to I-485 (exit 19).
 After completion, drivers and motorcyclists can still use the lane for free if qualified under HOV rules; noncompliant drivers will be charged a toll.
 In July 2019, NCDOT and the Charlotte Regional Transportation Planning Organization announced a project that would convert segments of I-77 shoulders to travel lanes to be used only during peak periods between I-485 and Mooresville.

-Another set of HOT lanes is currently being studied along I-77 from south of Uptown Charlotte to the South Carolina border.
+Another set of HOT lanes was being studied along I-77 from south of Uptown Charlotte to the South Carolina border.
+A funding agreement in 2024 let both private and public dollars be used to build the project.
+Strong opposition from neighborhoods already affected by the highway led to a May 2026 city council vote to oppose continuing the funding agreement.
+On May 20, 2026, the region's transportation board voted to stop the project, and two days later, the state decided the project would not go forward.